 - Claims from a free-standing rehabilitation facility - Claims from a free-standing long term acute care facility - Claims from a free-standing psychiatric facility - Claims from an Indian Health Service facility or tribally operated 638 facility - Claims paid by Regional Behavioral Health Authorities (RBHAs) for behavioral health services - Claims for administrative days only, as described under Sections 7.
 Administrative Days-Not Meeting Criteria and 7.A.
-Administrative Days-Behavioral Health - Claims for transplant services - Claims for which admit and discharge are on the same day and the discharge status does not indicate member expired - Claim is an interim bill and/or rates.
+Administrative Days-Behavioral Health - Claims for transplant services - Claims for which admit and discharge are on the same day and the discharge status does not indicate member expired - Claim is an interim bill - Claims with diagnosis codes F01-F99 are paid per diem and/or rates.
 In the absence of a contract as noted above, unless otherwise specified in these policies, the use of the term AHCCCS refers to both the AHCCCS program and its Contractors.